saks0106/Data_Analyst_Projects/Data Visualization Project/Data Visualization_README.md

-## Feedback
+## Feedback & Queries

-If you have any feedback, please reach out to us at sakshemgotekar@gmail.com
+If you have any feedback or Queries, please reach out to me at sakshemgotekar@gmail.com